 Local colleges, business associations, rotary groups, and businesses are always looking for people to offer value at their regular events.
 Reach out to them with a brief summary of what you can offer and you can almost certainly gather a group of people together.

 A good event or class is one that focuses 100% on providing value to your attendees.
 What can you offer that they need?
-Tips on accounting strategies?
-How to incorporate in a certain state?
+Tips for accounting strategies?
+How to incorporate it in a certain state?
 The secret to effective digital marketing?